GoogleCloudPlatform/php-docs-samples/appengine/wordpress/README.md

   --password YOUR_INSTANCE_ROOT_PASSWORD # Don't use this password!
 ```

-To access this MySQL instance, we’ll use Cloud SQL Proxy.
-Please
+To access this MySQL instance, use Cloud SQL Proxy.
-download an appropriate binary from
+Download an appropriate binary from
-[the download page][cloud-sql-proxy-download], make it executable.
+[the download page][cloud-sql-proxy-download] and make it executable.

-If you haven’t created a service account for the project, please
+If you haven’t created a service account for the project,
 create it on [the Credentials section][credentials-section] in the
 Console (Choose a new service account).
 Download the JSON key file and
 save it in a secure place.